MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Contoso SKU selection: Standard
     - DR Uplift options: An Event Hub namespace can be created with [availability zones](/azure/event-hubs/event-hubs-geo-dr?tabs=portal#availability-zones) enabled.
 This resiliency can be extended to cover a full region outage with [Geo-disaster recovery](/azure/event-hubs/event-hubs-geo-dr?tabs=portal)
     - Notes
-        - By design, Event Hubs geo-disaster recovery does not replicate data, therefore there are several [considerations to keep in mind](/azure/event-hubs/event-hubs-geo-dr?tabs=portal#considerations) for failover and fallback
+        - By design, Event Hubs geo-disaster recovery doesn't replicate data, therefore there are several [considerations to keep in mind](/azure/event-hubs/event-hubs-geo-dr?tabs=portal#considerations) for failover and fallback

 - **Azure IoT Hubs**
     - Component Recovery Responsibility: Microsoft